Astr 328 Homework #1

 age of 3.5 Gyr.
 How does this

-change your constraints on Omega?
+change your constraints on OmegaM?

 - Six months later, the age of LBD53W091 was